Cryptocurrency savings and high yield accounts are still extremely popular for their ease of use while still having real

 Coinbase is best known as a digital wallet.
 But it also serves as a digital crypto savings account for some customers.
-Eligible US based customers can earn 1.25% APY on US Dollar Coins.
+Eligible US based customers can earn up to 4.00% APY on US Dollar Coins.

 Unlike other companies on this list, Coinbase doesn’t lend out it’s USDC.
 Instead, this is a way to earn a small amount of interest while you wait to make trades on cryptocurrency.
 Plus, if you deposit $100 or more, you'll get a $10 BTC bonus when you deposit your first $100!

 Read our full Coinbase review here.